INESCTEC/predico-collabforecast/documentation/docs/getting_started.md

 ## Collaborative Forecasting Sessions

-Below, you can find a sequence diagram illustrating the dynamics of a collaborative forecasting session, which is generally organized in three separate phases.
+Below, you can find a sequence diagram illustrating the dynamics of a collaborative forecasting session, which is generally organized in four separate phases.

 - **Phase 1**: A new market session is scheduled to open.
 - **Phase 2**: Market Makers post new challenges, such as submitting day-ahead forecasts for specific assets (aka resources) in their portfolio.
 - **Phase 3**: Forecasters log into Predico API, download raw measurements data, build their models, and submit forecasts.
 - **Phase 4**: Forecasters log into Predico API, preview their skill scores and contribution importance to the final ensemble forecasts, to be delivered to the Market Maker.

+!!! tip "Check this out"
     See the **<a href="../static/predico-elia-interactions-sd.png" target="_blank">service sequence diagram</a>** for a visual representation of the collaborative forecasting session.

 ## Forecasting Components Breakdown